Unmanned combat aerial vehicle: Israel - 1973-1982

+US and Iran - 1980-1991

 In the late 1980s, Iran deployed a drone armed with six RPG-7 rounds in the Iran–Iraq War.

 Impressed by Israel's success, the US quickly acquired a number of UAVs, and its Hunter and Pioneer systems are direct derivatives of Israeli models.
 The first 'UAV war' was the first Persian Gulf War: according to a May 1991 Department of the Navy report: "At least one UAV was airborne at all times during Desert Storm."
 After the Persian Gulf War successfully demonstrated its utility, global militaries invested widely in the domestic development of combat UAVs.

+Later development - 2000-2020

 The first "kill" by an American UAV was on October 7, 2001, in Kandahar.

-Between 2004 to late 2012, the U.S. has increased its use of drone strikes against targets in Pakistan and elsewhere as part of the War on Terror.
-In January 2014, it was estimated that 2,400 people had died from U.S. drone strikes in five years.
+Between 2004 and late 2012, the U.S. increased its use of drone strikes against targets in Pakistan and elsewhere as part of the war on terror.
+In January 2014, it was estimated that 2,400 people were killed by U.S. drone strikes in five years.
 In June 2015, the total death toll of U.S. drone strikes was estimated to exceed 6,000.

 In 2020, Turkey became the first country to use UCAVs in a large, coordinated attack on a conventional battlefield when it attacked forces in Syria.
 They were used to attack enemy positions, to provide cover for ground forces and to scout for artillery.
 Drones were used extensively in the 2020 Nagorno-Karabakh war between Azerbaijan and Armenia.
 Azerbaijan's use of cheaper Turkish TB2 drones was seen as crucial to their victory against the Armenian forces.